AkshayChikhalkar/carla-driving-simulator-client/README.md

 git push origin feature/amazing-feature
 ```
 5. Open a Pull Request

+**Important**: Please ensure all tests pass before submitting a pull request.
+The CI/CD pipeline will automatically run both backend and frontend tests.

 Note: I cannot guarantee response times or implementation of suggested features as this project is maintained in my free time.